brainiak/rt-cloud/projects/sample/ReadMe_SampleProject.md

 In conjunction to the steps above, we highly encourage you to open the relevant scripts in a code text editor.
 The scripts are well documented and will hopefully help you understand how things work!

 ### Where can I find different things?
 All of the functions we use within the real-time fMRI cloud framework live in the **rtCommon** folder.
-There are BLANK scripts that are especially relevant in the sample project:
+There are three scripts that are especially relevant in the sample project:

 - **`fileClient` script**
     - The functions enable you to interact with files, from starting a lookout (or watch) for a specific type of file to displaying all of the allowed file types.